 Peabody Museum of Natural History, New Haven (must see)

-The Peabody Museum of Natural History at Yale University is among the oldest, largest, and most prolific university natural history museums in the world.
-It was founded by the philanthropist George Peabody in 1866 at the behest of his nephew Othniel Charles Marsh, the early paleontologist.
+The Peabody Museum of Natural History at Yale University—often referred to as the Yale Peabody Museum—is one of the oldest and most comprehensive university natural history museums in the world.
+Founded in 1866 through the generosity of philanthropist George Peabody at the urging of his nephew, pioneering paleontologist Othniel Charles Marsh, the museum has since grown into a globally recognized center for research, education, and public engagement.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in New Haven.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.